 \section{Existing parametrisations}

 We begin by summarising existing parametrisations for wave and non-wave stress.
-The parametrisations are categorised depending on the flow in consideration --- tidal, steady or mixed.
-Each parametrisation is expressed in their general form, but we also simplify for the case of an isolated Gaussian hill.
-For a two-dimensional domain (viewed as cross-section of three dimensional space) with horizontal component $[-L_x/2,L_x/2]$, we define the stress as
+The parametrisations are categorised depending on the flow under consideration --- tidal, steady or mixed.
+Each parametrisation is expressed in its general form, but we also simplify for the case of an isolated Gaussian hill.
+For a two-dimensional domain (viewed as cross-section of three-dimensional space) with horizontal component $[-L_x/2,L_x/2]$, we define the stress as

-where $h(x)$ is the bottom topography, $p_h(x)$ the bottom pressure respectively, and $\rho_0$ is the background density of the sea water.
-In particular, the stress \eqref{F2deq} is the net force per unit length\footnote{That is, per unit length in the $y$-direction.
-Hence, the two-dimensional stress can be used to compute the total force across a long three-dimensional ridge.} created from the pressure differential across the hill, divided by $\rho_0$ for convenience.
+where $h(x)$ is the bottom topography, $p_h(x)$ the bottom pressure, and $\rho_0$ is the background density of the sea water.
+In particular, the stress \eqref{F2deq} is the net force per spanwise unit length created from the pressure differential across the hill, divided by $\rho_0$ for convenience.
 As a result, $F_{\text{2d}}$ has units $\si{N.m^2.kg^{-1}}$ and $\rho_0 F_{\text{2d}}$ has units of force per unit length.
-The sign of $F_{2d}$ is also such that a positive value of $F_{2d}$ corresponds to a force per unit length of magnitude $|\rho_0 F_{\text{2d}}|$ acting on the hill in the positive $x$-direction, along with an equal and opposite force acting on the flow in the negative $x$-direction.
+The sign of $F_{\text{2d}}$ is also such that a positive value of $F_{\text{2d}}$ corresponds to a force per unit length of magnitude $|\rho_0 F_{\text{2d}}|$ acting on the hill in the positive {$x$-direction}, along with an equal and opposite force acting on the flow in the negative {$x$-direction}.
 In three dimensions, with a horizontal domain $[-L_x/2,L_x/2]\times[-L_y/2,L_y/2]$, we then define the stress due to a topography $h(x, y)$ as the vector